 The second section, *NOTICE OF PROPERTY VALUATION*

 Lists your property types and values.
 Market value is determined by the County Assessor as of January 1st of the current year.
 All property taxes are based on the taxable value of your property.
-As the market value increases or decrease so does your property tax.
+As the market value increases or decreases so does your property tax.
 YOU CAN APPEAL MARKET VALUE-SEE BELOW

-In order to raise their budgeted revenue, a taxing entity can propose a tax rate increase above rates certified by the state.
-This includes "holding the rate" from a previous year.
-The net effect is a larger budget for the taxing entity (column 10).
-Taxing entity budget increases are sustained forever, unless the rate is decreased below the certified rate in a future year.
-If they are increasing your taxes, the law requires a Truth in Taxation Hearing and their public meeting will be listed in the column 11 "PUBLIC TAX INCREASE HEARING".
-Per UCA 59-2-919(6)(e) the PURPOSE of a truth in taxation hearing is: to hear comments regarding any proposed increase AND to explain the reasons for the proposed increase.
+If they are increasing your taxes, the law requires a public Truth in Taxation Hearing.
+This public hearing is listed in the column 11 "PUBLIC TAX INCREASE HEARING".
+Per UCA 59-2-919(6)(b) the PURPOSE of a truth in taxation hearing is: to hear comments regarding any proposed increase AND to explain the reasons for the proposed increase.
 This truth in taxation hearing is your only chance to hold public discourse about a tax increase before it is imposed.
 We strongly recommend attending.
 YOU CANNOT APPEAL TAX, BUT YOU CAN OPPOSE TAX INCREASES BY PARTICIPATING IN YOUR TAX INCREASE HEARINGS!
+Participation can be in-person or virtual participation meeting instruction to connect and participate shall be available on the taxing entities websit at least 24 hours befor the tax increase hearing.
+Again if you have questions, call the taxing entity that is proposing an tax increase.

 The fourth section, *APPEAL PROPERTY VALUE WITH COUNTY BOARD OF EQUALIZATION*

 Contains important deadlines and information about filing an appeal for locally assessed property under UCA 59-2-1004.
+FILING DEADLINE 9/15/25

 If you disagree with the listed market value and have evidence to prove a different value, you may appeal the value of your property by submitting an appeal to the County Board of Equalization.
 Documentation and supporting evidence is required to substantiate an appeal of property value.
 Appeal forms and instructions are available at the following link: